aws-cloudformation/aws-cloudformation-resource-providers-sns/aws-sns-topicinlinepolicy/README.md

-# AWS::SNS::TopicPolicy
+# AWS::SNS::TopicInlinePolicy

 This package contains the CloudFormation resource for SNS topic policy.

-The [AWS::SNS::TopicPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sns-policy.html) section in the CloudFormation User Guide contains the detailed description of each supported property.
+The AWS::SNS::TopicInlinePolicy section in the CloudFormation User Guide contains the detailed description of each supported property.

-To make changes to the **TopicPolicy** resource:
+To make changes to the **TopicInlinePolicy** resource:

-1. Update the JSON schema `aws-sns-topicpolicy.json`
+1. Update the JSON schema `aws-sns-topicinlinepolicy.json`
 1. Implement your changes to the resource handlers

 The CloudFormation CLI automatically generates the correct resource model from the schema, whenever the project is built via Maven.
 You can also do this manually, using the following command: `cfn generate`.